-Otherwise known as “net worth” or “book value”, this figure represents assets minus liabilities.
-There are some businesses that are funded entirely with equity capital, which is cash invested by the shareholders or owners into the company that has no offsetting liabilities.
+Otherwise known as “net worth” or “book value”, this figure represents a company's assets minus its liabilities.
+Some businesses are funded entirely with equity capital, which is cash invested by the shareholders or owners into a company that has no offsetting liabilities.

 Although it is the favored form of capital for most businesses because they don't have to pay it back, it can be extraordinarily expensive.
 In addition, it could require massive amounts of work to grow their enterprises if they are funded this way.
-Microsoft is an example of such an operation because it generates high enough returns to justify a pure equity capital structure.
+Microsoft is an example of such an operation, and it generates high enough returns to justify a pure equity capital structure.

-This type of capital is infused into a business with the understanding that it must be paid back at a predetermined date.
-In the meantime, the owner of the capital (typically a bank, bondholders, or a wealthy individual), agree to accept interest in exchange for you using their money.
+This type of capital is money given as a loan to a business with the understanding that it must be paid back by a predetermined date.
+In the meantime, the owner of the capital (typically a bank, bondholders, or a wealthy individual), agrees to accept interest payments in exchange for you using their money.
 Think of interest expense as the cost of “renting” the capital to expand your business; it is often known as the cost of capital.

 For many young businesses, debt can be the easiest way to expand because it is relatively easy to access and is understood by the average American worker thanks to widespread home ownership and the community-based nature of banks.

-The profits for the owners is the difference between the return on capital and the cost of capital; for example, if you borrow $100,000 and pay 10% interest yet earn 15% after taxes, the profit of 5%, or $5,000, would not have existed without the debt capital infused into the business.
+The profit for a business owner is the difference between the return on capital and the cost of capital.
+For example, if you borrow $100,000 and pay 10 percent interest yet earn 15 percent after taxes, the profit of 5 percent, or $5,000, would not have existed without the debt capital borrowed by the business.

-This is the gold standard, and something you would do well to find.
+This is the gold standard, and something you would do well to find as a business owner.
 There are a few sources of capital that have almost no economic cost and can take the limits off of growth.
-They include things such as a negative cash conversion cycle (vendor financing), insurance float, etc. Let me explain.
+They include things such as a negative cash conversion cycle (vendor financing), insurance float, etc.

-There is also a form of capital known as sweat equity, which is when an owner bootstraps operations by putting in long hours at a low rate of pay per hour.
+There is also a form of capital known as sweat equity, which is when an owner (and sometimes key employees) bootstraps operations by putting in long hours at a low rate of pay per hour.
 This makes up for the lack of capital necessary to hire sufficient employees to do the job well and let them work an ordinary forty-hour workweek.

 Although it is largely intangible and does not count as financial capital, it can be estimated as the cost of payroll saved as a result of excess hours worked by the owners.
 The hope is that the business will grow fast enough to compensate the owner for the low-pay, long-hour sweat equity he or she infused into the enterprise.